errabun/Rancid-Tomatillos/README.md

 ## Description

- - This project was a paired project assigned by (Turing School of Software and Design)[www.turing.edu].
+ - This project was a paired project assigned by [Turing School of Software and Design](www.turing.edu).
 We were given two weeks to complete a mock movie review website based on movies that were pulled from an existing API using React.
 We were continually learning how to use React, Router and Cypress throughout the scope of the project.
 We were given full creative control of the design of the project.

 ### Notable features